paul-butcher/paul-butcher.github.io/_posts/2017-09-23-ansible-group-vars-load-order.md

 However, it does happen, and can cause problems if you start renaming your groups.
 This is a good reason to follow the advice to define your vars in one place.

-Recently, I was reorganising some Ansible code, and discovered a var, buried in a group_vars file,  that was accidentally relying on this fact.
+Recently, I was reorganising some Ansible code, and discovered a variable, buried in a group_vars file,  that was accidentally relying on the undocumented load order.
 Fortunately, I noticed this before any problems arose.

 To isolate this for a demonstration, imagine this scenario.